Time Series Modelling 4.52 for Ox 9 is a comprehensive package for linear and nonlinear time series modelling.

 Here are two files to illustrate the TSM format for panel data sets.
 They contain the well-known Grunfeld investment data set; check out http://mpra.ub.uni-muenchen.de/20841/1/Grunfeld.pdf for the background.

-The email address for all inquiries is tsmail at timeseriesmodelling dot com,
+Email address for bug reports and general correspondence is tsmail at timeseriesmodelling dot com,